-Essential oil are the subtle, aromatic and volatile liquids extracted from the flowers, seeds, leaves, stems, bark and roots of herbs, bushes, shrubs, and tress, through distillation.
-According to ancient Egyptian hieroglyphics and Chinese manuscripts, priests and physicians were using essential oils thousands of years before Christ to heal the sick.
+Essential oils are the subtle, aromatic and volatile liquids extracted from the flowers, seeds, leaves, stems, bark and roots of herbs, bushes, shrubs, and tress, through distillation.
+According to ancient Egyptian hieroglyphics and Chinese manuscripts, priests and physicians were using essential oils thousands of years before Christ.

 All Essential Oils Are NOT Created Equal

-When selecting an essential oil for your animal companion be sure to look for an essential oil with a food label.
+When selecting an essential oil for your animal companion be sure to look for an essential oil with a food label – because whatever is put ON the body goes IN to the body.
 I personally only use and trust Young Living Essential Oils.